Beelzebubo/Tidy/README.md

 # Tidy

-Paste anything messy — a garbled table or a URL — and get back a perfectly clean, instantly usable table in whatever format you need (Markdown, CSV, TSV, JSON), plus one-click APA/MLA citations for anything you pull from the web.
+Paste anything messy, a messy table or a URL containing the table you want to export and get back a perfectly clean, instantly usable table in whatever format you need (Markdown, CSV, TSV, JSON), plus one-click APA/MLA citations for anything you pull from the web.

 No install and no signup needed.
 Also it uses no AI as it its not an AI app and no AI features.
 Also the data never leaves your browser so its lowkey safe af.